eremus-dev/MBE_RE_solutions/README.md

 // array.123 = 'isrveawhobpnutfg'
 ```

-I started at an ascii table for a while, got the feel or it, and then wrote a python program to compute this.
+I started at an ascii table for a while, got the feel of it, and then wrote a python program to compute this.

 ```py
 x = 'isrveawhobpnutfg'